orlowdev/or-release/README.md

 #### Latest Version

 You can customize the tag from which @priestine/versions should start checking commits. **NOTE** - in this case, the version that will be produced by @priestine/versions may already be in place.
 Use carefully.

+#### Prefix

+Allows prefixing versions with things like **v** (e.g., `v1.0.0`).
+This is a common pattern as it enables easier glob matching for tags, but keep in mind that using a prefix makes the version non-compliant with Semantic Versioning.

 ## Caveats